-Five Steps to Find your Authentic Edge in VideosInspiration
+Five Steps to Find your Authentic Voice in VideosInspiration

 September 16, 2020

-Five Steps to Find your Authentic Edge in Videos
+Five Steps to Find your Authentic Voice in Videos

-If you’re new to creating video content for YouTube, Instagram or any other platform, you’re probably trying to figure out what makes you different from everybody else out there.
+If you’re new to creating video content for YouTube, Instagram, or any other platform, you’re probably trying to figure out what makes you different from everybody else out there.
 What makes your content unique.
 In this video, I’m gonna try to break this down into five simple, but not necessarily easy steps to help you find your authentic voice in your videos.

 Step one: Start creating videos today

 First, just get started.
 I cannot tell you the number of times I’ve heard someone say, “I really wanna start a channel, “I really wanna start being more consistent on Instagram” and they just can’t for whatever reason.
-A lot of times it’s fear, a lot of times it’s insecurity, a lot of times it’s what will people think?
-And I cannot tell you the power of just getting all of that out of your head and being like regardless of all of that, I’m just going to start.
+Often it may be fear, especially, “what will people think of me?”
+And I cannot tell you the power of just getting all of that out of your head and just getting started.
 I mean, when the first blog is basically done you’ll be really excited.
 I’m not gonna lie, I’m really excited for you.
 So, come along for the ride, let’s do this thing.
 That is hands down the best way to begin finding what matters most to you, who you are, what you wanna do, and what you have to offer in the world, okay?

 Step two: Lean into your quirks